junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What did you do to them?"
 Cas asks from Dean's side.

 "Absorbed the temporal energy they just ate, that should starve them weak for a few minutes before their next feed.
 They might come back any time though."
 The man tilts the sparkling pen-looking thing -- sonic screwdriver, he said? -- and flashes it a few times, frowning at it as if he's reading something from a tiny screen on its body.
-"I think they just absorbed energy from at least two people, maybe three."
+"Oh bad, that's bad -- I think they just absorbed energy from at least two people, maybe three."

 "Who are you?"
 Dean snaps.